-Reef Trust IV (RT4) is an Australian Government program aimed at reducing fine sediment entering the Great Barrier Reef (GBR) lagoon by developing long term affordable methods for landholders to improve water quality and reduce sub surface erosion from gullies and stream banks.
+Reef Trust IV (RT4) is an Australian Government program which aims to reduce fine sediment entering the Great Barrier Reef (GBR) lagoon by developing long term affordable methods for landholders to improve water quality and reduce sub surface erosion from gullies and stream banks.

 The RT4 program in the Mackay Whitsunday region is focusing on streambank erosion and aims to increase understanding of the natural process of our rivers and creeks and the role we all play in keeping them functioning properly.
 Three main catchments have been identified as contributing the most sediment.